 Help is available

 Healing after a sexual assault can take a long time and you may be wondering if there is anyone who can help.
 Many survivors have found it helpful to talk to rape crisis counselors / sexual assault advocates.
 Counselors and advocates offer support regarding your safety, emotional and physical care, and information to help you – and your friends and family – cope with the aftermath of an assault.

 Rape crisis centers are on call 24-hours a day waiting to help you.

-- You can find the telephone numbers of your local center here.
+- You can find the telephone numbers of advocacy centers in your area here.